DIY // How to Remove old Upholstery

-I sanded the chair that evening, and applied Minwax 41500 Pre-Stain Wood Conditioner the next day.
-Stay tuned for more updates in the next few of days.
+I sanded the chair that evening and applied Minwax 41500 Pre-Stain Wood Conditioner the next day.

 If you like my tutorial, please make sure you share and pin it for others.
 You can also follow me on instagram @oheverythinghandmade, to find little sneak peeks of my projects.

 ❑ You love freebies, tips, DIY’s, recipes or home decor.